Spousal Support & Retirement

 The state of California does not expect someone to continue to work beyond a reasonable retirement age to meet previously ordered spousal support.
 At the same time, retirement does not automatically absolve the payor of their alimony obligations.
 If retiring will result in a substantial loss in income, the supporting spouse can request a modification or termination of support based on the change in their financial circumstances.
 Understanding what a court will consider in determining if such a change is appropriate can help both the payor and recipient spouse plan for the potential impact of retirement on spousal support.

-In California there is no specific age at which spousal support automatically ends.
+In California, there is no specific age at which spousal support automatically ends.
 Instead, a person who reaches retirement age (generally accepted to be 65 years old) can petition the court to reduce or end support payments based on their new, post-retirement income.
-They should continue paying at the currently ordered level until a modification is granted, as there can be serious penalties for failure to pay and it should not be assumed that a request will mean that they will no longer need to pay any support.
+They should continue paying at the currently ordered level until a modification is granted, as there can be serious penalties for failure to pay, and it should not be assumed that a request will mean that they will no longer need to pay any support.

 Even in retirement, the payor will likely continue to have income of some kind.
 This can include pension income, retirement assets like an individual retirement account (IRA) or 401(k), social security, investment income from a stock portfolio or rental properties, and more.
 If a modification has been requested based on the payor’s retirement, the court will examine the same kinds of factors used to determine spousal support in the first place, such as: